 Cybercrime is undoubtedly one of the fastest-growing crimes in the world and it continues to impact businesses in all industries.
-Unless you want your company or firm’s name to end up in the headlines as a result of a security breach, you need to pay more attention to cybersecurity.
+Unless you want your company or firm’s name to end up in the headlines as a result of a security breach, you need to be aware of the most up-to-date cybersecurity tips and best practices.

 Staying protected from cyberattacks is challenging, however.
 It’s difficult to keep up when cybercriminals are persistently looking for new ways to expose security risks.

-Still, there are a number of ways to prevent cyber attacks.
+Still, there are a number of cybersecurity tips that will help you prevent cyber attacks.